ramin-ali-marandi-ghoddousi/SCAMPR/README.md

 1. Flattened TIFF image files (from Step 1 or 2).
 2. ROIs for each TIFF image file (from Step 3).
 3. CSV Key file.
-    - To generate this key, run the _SCAMPR_FilenamesCSV.R_ script to generate a Key template in CSV format.
+    - To generate this key, run the _SCAMPR_FilenamesCSV.R_ script to generate a template for the key in CSV format.
 Fill in the template by opening each TIFF file in ImageJ and noting:
-    1. The ideal Rolling-ball-radius: _Process > Subtract_ Background.
-Hit Okay.
+    1. The ideal Rolling-ball-radius (rbr): _Process > Subtract_ Background.
+Choose a pixel value and hit check _Preview_.
+Click _OK_ once you have your value.  _**Note:** We have found that a low rbr of 3-10 works well across all images.
+Once you have selected an rbr for a few of the images the same value can be filled for the others_
-    2. The upper threshold value: _Ctrl + Shift + T_.
-Use lower adjustement bar to change value.
+    2. The minimmum threshold value: _Ctrl + Shift + T_.
+Check _Dark background_ and use the lower adjustement bar to change value.
+Write down ideal minimmum threshold value and close image without applying or saving.
     3. Average particle size (optional): _Analyze > Set Measurements_ -- Check Area and Limit to Threshold.
 Draw a circle around an isolated mRNA particle using the Oval                selection tool and type 'M' on your keyboard.
 The area will give you the number of pixels with signal.

 ##### &#x2757;&#x2757;_IMPORTANT CONSIDERATIONS_&#x2757;&#x2757;
 The names of each TIFF image file should &#x1F536; EXACTLY &#x1F536; match the names in the Image Title column in the CSV Key file.
 Using the _SCAMPR_FilenamesCSV.R_ to pre-populate the CSV Key file should help ensure that this is the case.